WHAT IS MINIMALISM?

 “Minimalism is a lifestyle that helps people question what things add value to their lives.
 By clearing the clutter from life’s path, we can all make room for the most important aspects of life: health, relationships, passion, growth, and contribution.” – The Minimalists

 Essentially, minimalism is the anti-consumerism lifestyle.
 It is the idea that things do not make the person.
 We are not defined by the job we have, the money we have, or the things we own.
 Instead, we are defined by the people we choose to be.
 The impact we have on the world around us.
 A minimalist looks at what is in their life and they remove the things that aren’t adding value.
-All the things in a minimalist’s life must be useful or joyful.
+All the things in a minimalist’s life must be useful and/or joyful.
 Otherwise, they are simply taking away the possibility of living a life they love.

 Minimalism is all about the essentials.
 Excess is not an option.
 Just in case is not a phrase a minimalist will use.
-When embracing minimalism, each individual focuses only on the most necessary things in order to make room for themselves and their ultimate potential.
+When embracing minimalism, each individual focuses only on the most necessary things in order to make room for themselves and their ultimate goals and potential.

 Since getting married, Ian and I have strived to be better and grow together.
 We’ve moved from one state to another and back and then back again.
-We’ve contemplated jobs and dreams, made the laundry list of items we would own one day that would, essentially, measure our success.
+We’ve contemplated jobs and dreams, made the laundry list of items we would own one day that would, essentially, measure our worth.

 We were looking towards the big house where everyone has their own room to sleep in, another room to work in, and another to play in.
 The dreams of the toy room we would eventually make the “cool teenager hangout” while we had our fancy living room just for the adult get togethers us introverts will probably never actually have.
 The upgrades we’d make to our kitchen we’d never really cook in.
 The fancy couch we absolutely needed in order to be happy.